sbechara/introduction_to_engineering/Chapter2/Chapter 2.md

 Again, like a lot of things in this chapter, this is obviously the correct way to respond.
 In this case the student did not blame the adviser for the problem (they didn't even necessarily take credit for the problem either), they were respectful of the adviser's time, and humbled themselves.
 The adviser still might not be able to drop everything and help the student right away, but you can be sure that they are more eager and willing to help in this situation when compared to the first.

->Successful professionals are always modest and respectful.

-All of this comes back to being a professional.
-Successful professionals are always modest and respectful.
-People like people who treat them with respect and differ to their expertise.
+All of this comes back to being a professional. **Successful professionals are always modest and respectful.** People like people who treat them with respect and differ to their expertise.